is3labengrd/loa-evaluation-tool/README.md

 #### Related components

-The LoA Tool communicates with the SAR component to save the cost items related to the scenario calculation.
+The LoA Tool communicates with the SAR component to save the costs item related to the Scenario calculation.
 For install and start the SAR follow the git [semantic-asset-registry](https://github.com/is3labengrd/semantic-asset-registry) repository instructions.
 For the outher necessary components use the [docker-compose](https://github.com/is3labengrd/loa-evaluation-tool/blob/master/docker-compose.yml) file in your development environment (preferably use a VM with SO CentosOS7 or Ubuntu).

 This procedure assumes that you have installed [Docker](https://docs.docker.com/install/) and [Docker-Compose](https://docs.docker.com/compose/install/) command in your environment: